canonical/ubuntu-image/ubuntu-image.rst

 ubuntu-image classic [options] image_definition.yaml

+ubuntu-image rootfs [options] image_definition.yaml

 DESCRIPTION
 ===========

 ``ubuntu-image`` is a program for generating a variety of bootable disk images.
 It currently supports building snap_-based and classic preinstalled Ubuntu images.

 Snap-based images are built from a *model assertion*, which is a YAML_ file